LordAshes/SPICE-Web-based-SCADA-system-/README.md

 The getSignals() function, typically used for automatic subscription, attempts to automatically detetc signals being used by the page and returns a unique set of the signals in a comma separated list format (compatible with the subscribe() function) format.
 However, there are limits to this automatic detection and in some cases it needs to be either replace with a manaual list or augmented manually.
 As a general rule, if the signal is written out the automatic detection will likley detect it.
 However if a signal is constructed dynamically (usually by concatenation of parts) the automatic detection will not work.
 In such a case one of the below solutions needs to be used.

 Basically the automatic signal detection looks through the page SCRIPT code and all element of the Dynamic attributes of all elements of the Dynamic class and searches for the pattern *signals["x"]* and *signals['x']* (where x is one of more characters representing the signal name.
 This means references such as *signals["Signal1"]* but references such as *signals["Signal"+index]* do not work correctly.

+Additional checks for *_('x',...)* and *_("x",...)* were added to detect signals in Helper functions.
+The logic assumes that Helper functions (and only Helper functions) will end in a trailing underscore and the first parameter is the signal name.

 ### Automatic Signal Detection - Workaround 1: